 The road to Kuş Yuvası Pass will take your breath away

-Due its dangerousness, the road it’s being bypassed by tunnels.
+Due its dangerousness, the road was recently closed and it’s being bypassed by tunnels.
 Authorities have already built 10 tunnels and 10 more will be finished by 2022.
 The Bird's Nest now has a total of 8 kilometers of tunnels that take the route farther away from the cliffs.
 However, even the new road has many turns and is considerably dangerous, especially for the unexperienced riders.

 Pic: ZEKİ KOÇ